ethpm/ethpm-go/README.md

 This repository uses [dep for dependency management](https://golang.github.io/dep/)

 # Packages
-There are three packages defined in the `pkg` directory with the primary package being `manifest`.
+There are three packages defined in the `pkg` directory with the primary package being `ethpmpackage`.

 ## ethpmpackage
 The primary manifest object is defined in packagemanifest.go. manifestinterface.go defines a basic interface for a manifest object with a Read and Write method.
 We define the v2 instance which implements this interface in v2.go.